felipeln/Acadmin/readme.md

 # Project

-Acadmin is a gym management system that was developed by me as Conclusion Project of Bachelor's degree in Information Systems.
+Acadmin is a gym management system that was developed by me as  my Conclusion Project for my Bachelor's degree in Information Systems.

 # Screens
 ## Login.